liangerwen/dapp-playground/README.md

 3. Configure your environment variables:

-    3.1 Create a `.env` file in the packages/web directory, the example of `.env` file is: `.example.env` 3.2 Create a `.env` file in the packages/smart-contracts directory, the example of `.env` file is: `.example.env`
+    3.1 Create a `.env` file in the packages/web directory, the example of `.env` file is: `.env.example` 3.2 Create a `.env` file in the packages/smart-contracts directory, the example of `.env` file is: `.env.example`

 4. Start hardhat network and web app: